7 September 2023

 Once you get to university, you don’t need to list every single GCSE you got on your CV.
 If you’re applying for a placement or internship, put down a predicted overall grade for your degree.
 This will give employers a good idea of where you’re at.

 The trick here is to make this section as relevant as possible to the specific role you’re applying to.
-Get this right and employers will burst into spontaneous song when they read your CV.
+Get this right, and employers will burst into a spontaneous song when they read your CV.
 Like High School Musical, but in an office.

-All you have to do is pick out a few key skills from the job description, and give some real-life examples where you have used them.
+All you have to do is pick out a few key skills from the job description and give some real-life examples of where you have used them.

 Be sure to include a mixture of both soft skills (e.g. creativity, critical thinking, teamwork) and technical skills (e.g. computer programming, project management, PhotoShop).

 This section is completely optional but a good opportunity to show a bit of personality.